BasedBroski/Forum-Website/README.md

 I wanted to make a site similar to KiwiFarms.com system, with users having the ability to make their own profiles and profile pictures while remaining annoymous.
+I hope to implement a system of boards and threads where posts are time-stamped and stacked on top of each other.

 ## Code Examples

-This is the life blood of the website, without the navbar, this website is doomed!
+This is the lifeblood of the website.
 It assists in the navigation between pages.
+It contains multiple nav-items that are then put into a list.

 from `pages/index.html`